microsoft/pai/kubernetes-deployment/README.md

   infra-01:
     # The nodename in k8s.
 To avoid complication, it is suggested to fill in the hostip for the nodename.
     # If you are confident that DNS can resolve your named nodename correctly, you can specify a UNIQUE_HOST_NAME
+    # hostip: the static IP of this node.
+We assume the IP of a host will not change.
     # username/password: the user name and password in the OS.
 Make sure it is granted with sudo permission
     nodename: IP
     hostip: IP